 I know this is a busy time of year for most families, so many of these suggestions are SIMPLE activities that are really EASY to do.
 There are a few that might take longer, so make sure you have room in your schedule before committing.

-22 Simple Christmas Acts of Kindness For Families
+22 of the Best Christmas Acts of Kindness

 - Donate food to your food pantry.
 Take some time to explain why families might need to use a food bank and then go shopping together.
 Let the children pick out most of the items.
 Explain that you want to buy healthy food, but encourage your children to include a few treats as well.
 If possible have your children accompany you when you drop the food off at the food bank.